tiffanimarlowe/project_template/README.md

                          			 Image 5: Drone Delivery Simulation Area (AnyLogic(GIS))

 Since Python is not utilizing GIS map data, the distribution of delivery adresses translate into distance from the delivery center.
-Even though the AnyLogic image seems more comprehensible, both approaches fulfill the needed functionality.
+Even though the AnyLogic image seems more comprehensible, both approaches fulfill the needed functionalities.
+Main difference between the appoaches are the added functionality of the GIS map, where as for Python, it is easier to change the distance or number of the delivery points.
+Even though this is not an integral part of the final project, we value these insights.

 ![Chosen Simulation Delivery Area for Python ](images/python/100runs/Map.png)